What is the Civic Engagement Agenda?

 We thank everyone who took the time to share your voice with us!

-Five clear themes emerged from this work, and our Board and staff have defined three of these themes (the first three on this list) as critical areas needing our attention.
+Five clear themes emerged from this work, and our Board and staff have identified three of these themes as the most critical areas needing our attention.
+We call these our core focus areas (in bold below):

 Town Hall Meetings